 Cross-Docking Warehouse and Services: Cross-docking is either consolidating multiple items into a shipping container for export or unloading an imported shipment for redistribution.

 Distribution: Distribution services involve loading and delivering goods to the individual customers and destinations.

 LCL Consolidation: LCL or Less-Than-Container Load consolidation is the process of filling a container with multiple items to optimize freight cost.
 Logistics managers often combine smaller quantities of unrelated products to achieve the lowest freight-cost-per-unit.
 BR Williams can manage the LCL consolidations to ensure the products are safely and correctly loaded.

 Kitting and Packaging: Often products may be sold as “kit” or consolidated SKU.
 The most freight efficient and practical method may be to bring all components together at a 3rd party location for packaging into a single unit.
 The process, known as “kitting,” is particularly useful when the elements originate in several far-flung locations.
-BR Williams accepts these components into BR Williams’ Mobile facility for assembly and packaging per the clients’ instructions.
+BR Williams accepts these components into our Mobile, AL distribution facility for assembly and packaging per the clients’ instructions.